Powerlearnproject/se-assignment-day-2-git-and-github-Debbierise001/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+ANSWER

+1. Initialize a new Git repository:

+bash

+git init

+2. Add files to the staging area:

+bash

+git add <file-name> # To add a specific file

+git add. #To add all files in the current directory

+3. Commit your changes:

+bash

+git commit -m "Your commit message"

+4. Push changes to GitHub:

+bash

+git push origin main # Replace 'main' with your branch name if different

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.